GoHypernet/Galileo-Tutorial-Pages/docs/algorand.md

 ![Starting the Algorand Node](images/algorand/algorand_fast_sync.gif)

-Hypernet Labs maintains weekly snapshots of the Algorand Archival Chain in Storj DCS.
-An integrated widget is included in the Galileo IDE of your job session with a pre-registered access grant (read permission only) to the snapshot.
+Hypernet Labs maintains weekly snapshots of the Algorand Archival Chain in [Storj DCS](https://storj.io/signup/?partner=hypernet).
+An integrated
+RClone widget is included in the Galileo IDE of your job session with a pre-registered access grant (read permission only) to the snapshot.
 Synchronizing your job session from the remote snapshot will allow you to get your relay node up and running in hours rather than days.

 1. Open the Storj DCS widget and ensure you are pointing at the "Algorand Fast Sync" RClone remote.
 2. Select "algorandsnapshot" from the bucket list.